TonyBUK/AoC/2015/Day19/readme.md

 **Python**

 Chances are this puzzle is the first time you'll realise Python has a default depth limit of 1000!
 This uses the trick of using math.inf for the limit checking of the solution.
 It's somewhat negated by the fact we accept the first solution.
-I did toy with caching results/depths, but found it really didn't do that much, in that as the number of permutations exponentially grew, the otherhead of insertion into the dictionary cache basically became a wash with the overhead of finding other solutions.
+I did toy with caching results/depths, but found it really didn't do that much, in that as the number of permutations exponentially grew, the overhead of insertion into the dictionary cache basically became a wash with the overhead of finding other solutions.

 **C++**